hybridsjs/hybrids/docs/template-engine/event-listeners.md

 # Event Listeners

-`on*` attribute expression resolves to event listener set by the `addEventListener` API.
-The part of the attribute after `on` prefix is used as an event type.
+An expression in the `on*` attribute resolves to event listener set by the `addEventListener` API.
+The part of the attribute after `on` prefix is used as an event type (exact characters).
 The function returned by the expression is called in an event listener callback.

 ```javascript
 function send(host, event) {